albar965/littlenavconnect-manual/en/APPENDIX.md

 I'd suggest to remove this information if you&#039;re concerned about it.

-I strongly recommend to send the log files by PM or by email and not attach them to forum posts where they are publicly visible.
+I strongly recommend to send the log files using a private forum message or by email and not attach them to forum posts where they are publicly visible.

 ## Files {#files}